AIForces/AIForcesAPI/docs/source/media.rst

 Back-end
 ^^^^^^^^
-There are basically four parts to the innter workings of this API.
+There are basically four parts to the inner workings of this API.
 The check, the database, the file server and the delivery service.

 The check